 Born in Toronto, Wilson was first elected to Parliament in 1979 after a career as an investment executive.
 He served as Prime Minister Brian Mulroney’s minister of finance for seven years after the Progressive Conservatives won the 1984 federal election.
 From 1991 to 1993 he was minister for international trade and minister of industry, science and technology.
 In 1993 he returned to Bay Street to head his own consulting and financial services firm.
-He later rejoined the Royal Bank of Canada and today is Chairman of Barclays Capital Canada Inc.
+He later rejoined the Royal Bank of Canada and became Chairman of Barclays Capital Canada Inc.

 Prime Minister Stephen Harper appointed him Ambassador to the United States in 2006, a post he held for three-and-a-half years.

 In an interview with U of T Magazine, Wilson said one of his challenges as Chancellor is to make sure U of T conveys to alumni, friends, corporations and foundations — the University’s key volunteer leaders and chief private financial supporters — its immense global impact in virtually every field.

 "We have a great many supporters.
 We just have to keep that spirit alive within them -- and that comes from making sure they have exposure to the good work that is done at U of T."

 His dedication to making Canadians more aware of the issues surrounding mental illness goes back more than two decades, and he has been a major supporter of the Centre for Addiction and Mental Health (CAMH).